 (1851 Bietigheim/Württemberg - 1917 Karlsruhe) Canal in Rotterdam.
-The vertically formatted painting, created by Schönleber, offers a view of the canal towards St. Lawrence (Laurenskerk) in Rotterdam.
-During his student years in Munich, Schönleber visited the Netherlands from 1873 onwards to collect subjects for his paintings, which he then worked on in his studio.
-In 1880, he was appointed professor at the Karlsruhe Art School, where he brought new impulses to landscape painting, especially in the depiction of light.
-He also introduced his students, such as Friedrich Kallmorgen, to a new artistic movement—Impressionism.
-Oil, wooden panel.
-Signed and dated "Munich 1874."
+This large-format painting by Schönleber offers a view of a canal towards St. Lauren's (Laurenskerk) in Rotterdam.
+During his student years in Munich, Schönleber visited the Netherlands from 1873 to gather subjects for his paintings, which he later worked on in his studio.
+In 1880, he was appointed professor at the Karlsruhe Art School, where he introduced new impulses to landscape painting, particularly in the depiction of light.
+He also introduced his students, such as Friedrich Kallmorgen, to the new artistic movement of Impressionism.
+Oil on wooden panel.
+Signed and dated "Munich 1874".
 Dimensions: 49 cm x 38 cm.
-In a frame.
+Framed.

 Konstantin Giz